 As a member of the Executive Committee of the Children's Mental Health Campaign, MAMH requests a \$0.4M increase over the FY22 GAA for the Mental Health Advocacy Program for Kids (MHAP for Kids), bringing the total funding for MHAP for Kids to \$1.9M for FY23.
+H2 and H.4701 contained no funding for this program.

-• Many children in, or at risk of entering, our juvenile justice system end up there because of unmet mental health needs.
-Health Law Advocates' (HLA's) MHAP for Kids has a proven track record of significantly improving the lives of these children and their families while reducing unnecessary costs for the state.
+Many children in, or at risk of entering, our juvenile justice system end up there because of unmet mental health needs.
+Health Law Advocates' MHAP for Kids has a proven track record of significantly improving the lives of these children and their families while reducing unnecessary costs for the state.